 My flight reflexes

 Being here in silence and with nothing around me is like a cold turkey rehab after a lot of social interaction and affirmation.
 It is difficult for me to just enjoy silence and rest after those crazy busy weeks.
+It is not the comfort of silence but the challenge of silence.

 I like to be busy, to have a schedule, to go after goals.
 It is a kind of addiction.
 It gives me adrenaline, satisfaction and a feeling of purpose.
 My first response to my current feelings is to go out with JD as often as possible, be busy, call friends, send text messages, be productive, show myself on social media.
 “Hello out there, I still exist!
-I have a nice active live”!
+Having a nice active live”!
 “I interact, therefore I am.”

 In the second place I realize this behaviour is not the answer or cure for my restlessness.
 It is a way to make it go away on the short term.
 Being busy, being social and getting results are means I use to avoid getting feelings that are uncomfortable and unpleasant, and to make them go away once I feel them nevertheless.